October is one of the best times to visit Salem, Massachusetts, the “witch town” known for its sinister past and spooky aura.

 A combination of live actors, 4-D sets, and black lights makes it impossible to tell what’s real and what’s not—until it’s too late.

 Getting In: Admission to Salem Time Machine attractions is separately ticketed and is not included with the Go Boston® Card.
+Tickets are only available at the door.
 For more information and to purchase admission, please visit the attraction website.

 Cry Innocent: The People Versus Bridget Bishop